openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

         * IPv4 address: 0.0.0.0
         * IPv4 mask: 255.255.255.0
         * DHCP server: disabled
-    * If your host operating system is Windows, you need to make an additional step of setting up IP address & network mask under “Control Panel -> Network and Internet -> Network and Sharing Center” for “Virtual Host-Only Network” adapter.
+    * If your host operating system is Windows, you need to make an additional step of setting up IP address & network mask under "Control Panel -> Network and Internet -> Network and Sharing Center" for "Virtual Host-Only Network" adapter.

 Installing & Configuring Puppet Master
 --------------------------------------

 If you already have Puppet master installed, you can skip this installation step and go directly to :ref:`puppet-master-stored-config`

-Installing puppet master is a one-time thing for the entire infrastructure.
-Once done, puppet master will act as a single point of control for all your servers, and you will never have to return to these installation steps again.
+Installing Puppet master is a one-time procedure for the entire infrastructure.
+Once done, Puppet master will act as a single point of control for all of your servers, and you will never have to return to these installation steps again.

 Initial Setup
 ~~~~~~~~~~~~~

-If you plan for provision Puppet master on hardware, you need to make sure you can boot your server from an ISO.
+If you plan to provision Puppet master on hardware, you need to make sure that you can boot your server from an ISO.

 For VirtualBox, follow these steps to create virtual hardware: